 The Club Terrace

 Is on the second floor of the Clubhouse behind the box seat area.
 It overlooks the backyard & paddock and offers a selection of appetizers, salads and sandwiches in a casual open-air setting.
-TV monitors are available for watching the races.
+Although this seating area does not face trackside, TV monitors are available to watch the races.
+Dress code-neat business casual.

-That gives you access to the grandstand area.
-Grandstand reserved seating is generally purchased prior to arrival.
-Some seats are also available in the morning at the Union Avenue gate or inside the track at will call window.
+Facing the track, but closer to the top of the stretch, the Grandstand reserved seating is generally purchased prior to arrival.
+Some seats are also available for same day racing in the morning at the Union Avenue gate or inside the track at will call window.

 If you are wanting a truly casual day, the Backyard Picnic seating area might be a good choice.
-You have the ability to reserve either pre-reserve a picnic table or head over to the track, day of, and “reserve” a picnic table with a newspaper or program.
-In order to be sure to secure a picnic table this way, you MUST be at the track when the gates open for breakfast, usually around 7am.
+You have the ability to reserve either pre-reserve a picnic table or head over to the track, day of, and “reserve or hold” a picnic table with a newspaper or program.
+In order to secure a picnic table this way, you MUST be at the track when the gates open for breakfast, usually around 7am.

 It’s a winning perfecta regardless, as Saratoga Springs delivers both spa days and race days with equal finesse.
 A perennial destination of the affluent and the artistic, it still retains an almost Rockwellian air, especially the Broadway district.